onyedikachinzute/onyedikachinzute/README.md

-👋 Hi, I'm Onyedikachi
+# 👋 Hi, I'm Onyedikachi Nzute

-I'm a Computer Science student passionate about solving real-world problems with code.
-I'm currently focused on building useful projects, learning new technologies, and becoming a better developer through hands-on experience.
+I'm a Computer Science student with a passion for using code to solve real-world problems and build tools that make a difference.
+I'm currently focused on learning the foundations of software development and improving every day through hands-on coding and exploration.

-🚀 Projects

-###
+🧠 I enjoy breaking down complex problems and turning them into structured, working solutions — whether it's a simple script or a full application.

+💡 I'm currently learning:
+- Python, JavaScript, and Rust
+- Git & GitHub
+- Problem-solving with data structures and algorithms
+- The basics of web development & software design

+🎯 My goals:
+- Build a strong portfolio of projects
+- Learn by doing — through consistent practice and experimentation
+- Contribute to open-source projects as I grow
+- Make a positive impact through technology

+📫 Let's connect!
+I'm always open to new learning opportunities, collaborations, and advice from other developers.